 In today's litigious society, employees can be quick to levy charges of wrongful termination, harassment, or discrimination.
 Employers may feel compelled to pay settlements rather than defend themselves in these types of legal disputes.
 However, if you know how to counter these types of claims, you can often get an employee to back down from a frivolous claim.

-The law office of The Law Office of Brian M. Krause, P.C. will provide the advice you need to handle employee complaints more effectively.
+Brian M. Krause will provide the advice you need to handle employee complaints more effectively.
 With nearly a decade of experience in the practice of business law, attorney Krause has the determination and skill to defend you and your company against claims of wrongful termination, hiring bias, or a hostile work environment.

 An employee may allege that they were unlawfully terminated, denied a promotion, or were subject to disparate treatment on the basis of sex, race, nationality, religion, age, disability, or another legally protected class.
 Employees may also complain that they received unfair treatment in retaliation for filing a worker's compensation claim or taking some other legally protected action.
 Attorney Krause defends employers in all of these types of cases.